OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ### Use spaces to manage access to manual interactions

 Sometimes, those performing manual checks don’t need to see the full deployment picture.
-You can use Octopus’s Spaces feature to make sure teams only see what they need.
+You can use Octopus Deploy’s Spaces feature to make sure teams only see what they need.

 You could set Octopus access so: